Sydney has a new theatre and by all accounts, it’s a ripper!

 For a venue that is designed for an extremely wide variety of events, a stage lighting design that could cater to absolutely everything was necessary.
-The original spec called for Ayrton Mistral-S, which Colin had no hesitation including in the redesign.
+The original spec called for Ayrton Mistral-S, which Colin had absolutely no hesitation including in the rig.

 “The Mistral is a superior, compact and light-weight LED profile that delivers a very high light output,” he added.
 “They also have amazing optics, great gobo selection, colour mixing and when partnered with the super-quiet Levantes, complement each other to provide a wide range of moving light effects and coverage.
 We hope all touring shows take advantage of them.”

 A couple of Look Solutions Unique Hazer 2.1 units, chosen for the reliability and price, ensure all these aerial effects and gobos are seen in all their glory.